jdhao/blog_source/ffmpeg_notes_1.md

 # Suppress excessive logging

-Every time I run ffmpeg command, its version, compilation configuration and libary info is printed on the command line.
+Every time I run ffmpeg command, its version, compilation configuration and library info is printed on the command line.
 This can be disabled using `-hide_banner` option:

 ```